 Diagnostic Mammography is performed on patients with symptoms or elevated risk factors.

 When should screening for breast cancer with mammography be started?

 Breast cancer screening with mammography should start once a woman is 40 years of age.

 How frequently should mammography be done?

-Mammogram may be repeated every 1 to 2 years between the ages of 40 and 50 and yearly thereafter till the age of 70.
+Mammogram may be repeated every year for high risk patients and every 2 years for low risk patients between the ages of 40 and 50 and yearly thereafter till the age of 70.

 Who should undergo screening with mammography?

 Women over 40 years of age without prior breast cancer should undergo mammography.
 Women with family history of breast or ovarian cancer, abnormal breasts or certain genetic mutations predisposing to breast cancer are considered to be at high risk and are advised double contrast MRI instead of mammography.
 Younger women should be sure that they are not pregnant before undergoing the procedure.

 How is the patient prepared before Mammography?

 The Patient is requested to take bath on the day of procedure.
 Patient should not wear talcum powder or deodorant underarms, as these may interfere with the procedure.